Jim Branning: Backstory

-Jim dated his first wife Reenie (Joy Graham), with her giving birth to their oldest child Derek (Terence Beesley; later Jamie Foreman) out of wedlock.
-When Reenie became pregnant again with eldest daughter April (Debbie Arnold), Jim settled in a loveless marriage to Reenie, having four more children with her.
+Jim dated his first wife Reenie Branning (Joy Graham), with her giving birth to their oldest child Derek Branning (Terence Beesley; later Jamie Foreman) out of wedlock.
+When Reenie became pregnant again with eldest daughter April Branning (Debbie Arnold), Jim settled in a loveless marriage to Reenie, having four more children with her.
 A heavy drinker, Jim treated his children unfairly, favouring some and neglecting others.
-When his son Max (Jake Wood) was blamed for stealing and losing a medal that Jim's mother was given during World War II in honour of his late father for bravery, Jim severed all ties with him and lost all contact with Max.
-It was generally believed that Jim locked Max in a coffin on the latter's 13th birthday in retaliation for Max being friends with a non-white classmate.
-(It was later claimed by Derek that he did this, not their father.)
+When his son Max Branning (Jake Wood) was blamed for stealing and losing a medal that Jim's mother was given during World War II in honour of his late father for bravery, Jim severed all ties with him and lost all contact with Max.
+It was generally believed that Jim locked Max in a coffin on the latter's 13th birthday in retaliation for Max being friends with a non-white classmate (It was later claimed by Derek that he did this, not their father.)

 Jim was an amateur boxer using the nickname "Basher" Branning, but according to Kate Lock's book Who's Who, he had been a "semi-invalid" for much of his working life following a drunken fall from a bedroom window, though he managed to maintain a job collecting supermarket trolleys until he was forced to retire.